On the Fourier coefficients of critical Gaussian multiplicative chaos: Upper bound for

-To estimate the probability in \eqref{eq:F_tRHS}, we argue similarly to the proof of Proposition 2.6 in \cite{Lacoin} but require a slightly sharper estimate, which we obtain by utilizing the lower order terms in $U(s)$.
-In particular, we will need the following ``linearized" version of $U(s)$.
+by arguing similarly to the proof of Proposition 2.6 in \cite{Lacoin}.
+We require a slightly sharper estimate than the one proved there, which we obtain by utilizing the lower order terms in $U(s)$.